Lust and Lupus: Is the Sex Really Worth It?

 Use lots of lube and reapply as needed during sex.
 Talk to your partner about your needs.
 Communication during sex is essential.
 When you cringe, they think “OMG, they hate sex with me.”
 But, all you are thinking is “sh*t this hurts.”

 It's literally a choice of pain or pleasure.
 Pick one and only one.
 What?
 This sucks.
 But it is a choice to think long and hard about.
 Do you stop pain or feel your sexual organs?
 Damn the universe sucks.
 This is a decision I have struggled with for years with my partner.
 You love them and have a great attraction, but things down there just don’t work.
 This topic is discussed in the sequel article.

 3. Check-in on your libido

 Serotonin, selective serotonin, and norepinephrine reuptake inhibitors such as Cymbalta, Prozac, and gabapentin are used to dull pain and help manage depression.
 And who are you kidding?
 Who would not occasionally be depressed with this disease?
-The downfall is decreased sensation in nerve endings and libido, and you get “the meh face” – more on this in part 2.
+The downfall is decreased sensation in nerve endings and libido, and you get the "meh face" – more on this later.
 Hmmm, ain't that a b*tch.

 4. Communicate, communicate, communicate

 So, what it comes down to is essentially communication.
 Talk, talk, talk.
 Talk to your doctor.
 They are your primary source of help.
 You must be open and honest with them.
 If they can’t help you no one can.